How to Fly FPV in the Winter!

 by Oscar

-Flying FPV in the winter can be hard on RC pilots and RC models.
-Low temperatures can even lead to such profanity as “nice weather for flying, but it’s too cold to go outside!”
-Here are a few tips that can help you and your drones survive those freezing winter FPV sessions.
+Flying FPV drones in the winter presents unique challenges, both for the pilot and the aircraft.
+Low temperatures can even lead to such profanity as “nice weather for flying, but it’s too cold to go outside”!
+As someone who’s been flying in the winter for over a decade, I’d like to share some practical tips to help you and your RC models survive those freezing winter FPV sessions.

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.

-Further Reading: For other useful tools and spare for mini quads.
+Further Reading: Here’s a list of useful tools and spare for building and repairing FPV drones.

-I did a test when it was around 10°C outside, I flew my drone around a race course multiple times and recorded the maximum output power of the battery.
-As you can see from the graph, the maximum output power slowly builds up and reaches maximum in the middle of the flight as the battery gets warmed up, but gradually declines from there as the battery charge depletes.
+To prove this theory, I conducted an experiment at around 10°C. I flew my drone around a race course multiple times and recorded the maximum output power of the battery.
+As evident from the graph, the maximum output power gradually builds up, peaking mid-flight as the battery warms up, but then slowly declines as the battery charge depletes.

 Disposable Hand Warmers